 The Ritz Carlton is an iconic beach-front resort and at just six stories high – an oasis among the skyscrapers in the middle of the Marina area and on a lovely stretch of beach near to JBR Walk.
-There’s a full review of the hotel coming up.
+Read my review of the Ritz Carlton Marina.

 We packed in a lot of sight-seeing and a lot of calories during our trip – so lots to write about.
 Check back for articles coming up on the blog this month.

 Have you been to Dubai?
 Please share any sightseeing and dining tips in the comments below…